cwmoss/phuety/README.md

 ## TODO (maybe)

 - [ ] resolve paths at compile time?
-- [ ] component for client-only processing?
-- [ ] attribute for client-only processing?
-- [ ] client-only :bind (::bind? -- alpine, vue, ...)?
+- [ ] client-only processing with phuety-skip and phuety-long-attributes
 - [ ] dynamic component <component :is="input_type"></component>?
 - [ ] defered component (like <assets> via attribute)?
 - [ ] teleport? component or attribute?